Skip to main content

 The best way of preventing alcohol-related cirrhosis is to drink within the recommended limits:

-Your GP can give you help and advice if you're finding it difficult to cut down the amount you drink.
+Your GP can give you help and advice if you're finding it hard to cut down the amount you drink.

 Protect yourself from hepatitis